puppetlabs/puppetdb/documentation/api/query/experimental/event.markdown

 ### `GET /experimental/events`

 This will return all resource events matching the given query.
 (Resource events are generated from Puppet reports.)
-There must be an `Accept` header containing `application/json`.
+There must be an `Accept` header matching `application/json`.

 #### Parameters